 - Focused Hrs/Day: Within your business-related activities, you can assess the degree to which you are focused.
-Focused time is key for problem solving, task completion, innovation, etc. This metric tracks work hours spent without disruption.
+Focused time is key for problem solving, task completion, innovation, etc. This metric tracks work hours spent without collaboration or disruptions.

-B. Productive Time Breakdown (Focused Time vs. Attention Shifts)
+B. Productive Time Breakdown (Focused vs. Collaboration & Multitasking Time)

-- Productive Time Breakdown: See what percent of productive time was spent focusing versus the percent with attention shifts (multi-tasking).
+- Time Breakdown: See what percentage of productive time was spent focusing versus collaborating or multitasking.

-- Apps/Sites Involved in Attention Shifts: Review this chart to understand the applications and sites that commonly cause attention to shift away from a task.
+- Apps/Sites affecting Focus: Review this chart to understand the applications and sites that commonly cause attention to shift away from a task.

-- Focused Intensity by Hour of Day: Our optimal working times vary throughout the day.
+- Focused vs. Collaboration & Multitasking by Hour of Day: Our optimal working times vary throughout the day.
 Knowing the ideal times to focus is helpful for planning activities such as meetings, brainstorming, and collaboration.
 Use the hourly breakdown view to understand when focus time is most achievable.

 Productivity Lab Guidance